Enterprise SEO Pricing: How Much Do SEO Services Cost in 2026?

 You've been asked to "find an enterprise SEO agency" and come back with a budget recommendation.
 So you Google it, and the first number you see is "$10,000 to $50,000+ per month."
 Helpful, right?

-That range is real, but it tells you almost nothing.
+The range is real.
+It just tells you almost nothing.
 The gap between a $10K and a $50K monthly engagement isn't about doing "more SEO."
-It's the difference between basic optimization on a contained site and a full-scale, multi-market organic growth engine spanning thousands of pages, multiple languages, and cross-functional teams.
+It's the difference between basic optimization on a contained site and a full-scale organic growth engine running across thousands of pages, multiple languages, and a small army of cross-functional stakeholders.

-We've managed enterprise SEO programs across 250+ B2B SaaS accounts at TripleDart, and the single biggest mistake we see?
-Companies picking a pricing tier without understanding what drives the cost.
+At TripleDart, we've sat through enterprise SEO pricing conversations across 250+ B2B SaaS accounts.
+The single biggest mistake we see?
+Companies picking a tier without understanding what's actually driving the cost.
 This guide breaks down every factor, pricing model, and service tier so you can build a budget grounded in data, not guesswork.

 Let's get into it.